I’ve always been an animal lover.

 Ivan the Husky passed away in 2010, a few months shy of his twelfth birthday.
 The photos I took of him in the four years he was with us give us memories we’ll always treasure.

-A few months later we were fostering two Amstaff puppies and subsequently decided to adopt one (ooops!).
+A few months after Trixie passed we were fostering two Amstaff puppies and subsequently decided to adopt one (ooops!).
 His name is Peanut Butter and he’s non-stop entertainment – we have no regrets!
 My dogs have their own Instagram account, you can follow them here.

 I serve clients in Sydney and beyond, helping them remember everything they love about their pets, forever.
 Just your pet, crisp and perfectly lit, with nature’s best as a background.